Charmain Gilmour (MBACP) Person-Centred Counsellor

 A session lasts 50 minutes and I offer a free initial assessment session.
-If you decide to pursue counselling with me my fee is £35 per session.
+I aim to provide affordable counselling whilst also covering my costs.
+If you decide to pursue counselling with me, therefore, my fee is £25 per session.

 I had my first taste of personal counselling at the age of 21 for a life-threatening, all-consuming and utterly miserable eating disorder.
 That moment when I realised that what I’d considered to be an unchangeable situation could in fact be changed – and largely by me – was a spine-tingling one.
 It has been a rich journey from that point to this.
 My work aims to offer to others the hope, self-empowerment and healing that I experienced myself.